Analog-based ensembles to characterize turbulent dynamics from observed data: Numerical implementation of the analog-based ensemble generation

 Once the database and the measure realizations are defined, the only three parameters to be fixed are: the dimension of the analogs $p$, the dimension of the successors $q$, and the number $k$ of trajectories in the analog ensemble.

 The dimensions of analogs and successors are fixed respectively to $p=3$ and $q=1$ following the work of Frog\'e et al.~\cite{Froge2025}.
-On the one hand, the choice of $p=3$ to define the reconstructed phase space where searching analogs is supported by the three-point closure approximation for turbulence statistics from Peinke et al.~\cite{Peinke2019} and by the full study of $p$ and $k$ parameters in forecast applications on Modane wind tunnel experimental signal from Frog\'e et al.~\cite{Froge2025}.
+On the one hand, the choice of $p=3$ to define the reconstructed phase space where one looks for analogs is supported by the three-point closure approximation for turbulence statistics from~\cite{Peinke2019} and by the full study of $p$ and $k$ parameters in forecast applications on Modane wind tunnel experimental signal from~\cite{Froge2025}.
 On the other hand, the choice of $q=1$ for the successors dimensionality is mainly supported by technical arguments: once the analogs are correctly identified in the $p$-dimensional phase space, we can just study how the corresponding $1$-dimensional projection evolves in time.
+The number of analogs $k$ has to be considerably larger than the dimension of the reconstructed phase space~\cite{Froge2025}.